-Finding: The Meyers Road Extension Corridor Plan helps provide additional specificity related to the implementation of Meyers Road as a minor arterial as specified in the TSP.
+Finding: Complies as Proposed.
+The Meyers Road Extension Corridor Plan provides specificity about the extension of Meyers Road in the TSP.
 Consistent with the TSP's focus on multi-modal streets, the concept plan specifies the configuration of the roadway and intersections and includes bike lanes and sidewalks.
 The planned configuration of Meyers Road provides opportunities to facilitate increased travel opportunities for vehicles, pedestrians and bicyclists by providing a complete travel facility.
 Implementation of the plan will result in a more complete transportation system with a variety of multi-modal travel options.
 The Meyers Road Extension Corridor Plan also provides for the planned local street connection to the Clackamas Community College as specified in the college's master plan and the TSP.